A Timeline of Local History

 Water supply.

-1957 CWA rest room.
+1957 CWA restroom.

 Methodist Church and hall built.

-New Post Office opened Elphin Street.
+A New Post Office opened on Elphin Street.

 1960 Caravan Park.
 Septic Tanks.
 Bowling Club.